1836 Granville riot: Background

 In the year of 1835, Theodore Weld visited the town of Granville and many of the surrounding towns in the Licking County area.
-Although he was met with some opposition, there were quite a few supporters of abolitionism within Granville.
-The talks Weld gave throughout the year helped establish at least 5 anti-slavery organizations within the Licking County area.
+Although he was met with some opposition, there were quite a few supporters of abolitionism in Granville.
+The talks Weld gave throughout the year helped establish at least five anti-slavery organizations within the Licking County area.

 The Ohio Anti-Slavery Society, formed in Putnam Muskingum County, opted to hold their first convention in the town of Granville in April of 1836.
-Many reasons contributed to this decision but some of the main conclusions were the town’s academic presence, with two schools located within the town (Granville College and the Granville Female Academy), the location of the town in Central Ohio, and the growing population of abolitionists in the town.
+Many reasons contributed to this decision, but some of the main factors were the town’s academic presence, the location of the town in Central Ohio, and the growing population of abolitionists in the town.